London Stock Exchange income rises, Refinitiv savings on track

 For a graphic on LSE shares:

-Reporting by Huw Jones and Muvija M.; Editing by Carmel Crimmins and Edmund Blair
+Reporting by Huw Jones and Muvija M.; Editing by Carmel Crimmins, Edmund Blair and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.